 - Keep mowing the lawn at a minimum of 3″.

 - Mid-August to mid-September is the best time of year to sow a new lawn or overseed bare spots in the lawn.

 - Keep harvesting your summer crops, such as tomatoes, peppers, and melons.

 - Harvest potatoes when the tops yellow and die.

-- In the fall vegetable garden, transplant crops like broccoli, cauliflower, and Brussels sprouts
+- If you’re growing fall vegetables, transplant crops like broccoli, cauliflower, and Brussels sprouts.

 - Direct sow fall collards, endive, turnip, kale, kohlrabi, fall lettuce, spinach, cornsalad, and radish to harvest this fall.

 - Harvest early apples and pears.